 If you truly love to travel, you need to be sustainable

 I ramble quite often about sustainability because it’s a matter that concerns me greatly.
 And I believe it should be on the top of the priorities of every traveler.
 It makes no sense that you want to see the world if you don’t care about it.
 That means that you need to take positive actions into making it a better place, or, at the very least, not damage it more.

-If you’re not sure where to start, take a look at my comprehensive guides on how to be a sustainable traveler by clicking on the photos:
+If you’re not sure where to start, take a look at my comprehensive guides on how to be a sustainable traveler: